Ram04-03/Hand_digit_recognition/README.md

-## Handwritten Digit Recognition with TensorFlow and MNIST
+## Handwritten Digit Recognition with TensorFlow

 This project trains a Convolutional neural network model using Tensorflow to recognize handwritten digits(0-9) from the MNIST dataset using TensorFlow.